 What to Know About Fuel Stabilizers

-Find out why this special liquid is so important for trouble-free operation of engines stored for more than a few months.
+Find out why this special liquid is so important for the trouble-free operation of engines.

 Gasoline and diesel fuel are perishable commodities, and that’s why fuel stabilizers matter.
 Add a small amount of fuel stabilizer to stored fuel and your lawn mower, snowblower, rototiller, chainsaw, generator and vehicle will start easier and run better.
 Fail to use fuel stabilizer can mean poor performance or an engine that fails to start at all after several months of storage.